eniocarboni/datacite/README.md

 Installation
 -------------

-Install the plugin from the bazaar and edit the following config files.
+Install the plugin and edit the following config files.

 ```
 z_datacite_core.pl